pacifisticuffs/pacifisticuffs.github.io/_posts/2018-04-20-phone-interview-questions.md

 categories: [js]
 date: 2018-04-20
 image: /images/posts/disappointment.jpg
-caption: Significant embarrassment and disappoint can lead to cases of becoming a statue
+caption: Significant embarrassment and disappointment can lead to cases of becoming a statue
 excerpt: I had a phone interview with a couple of fairly easy tech questions.
 My answers were incorrect (and non-functional), so I wanted to rewrite them.
 ---